 A broken timing chain or belt is a major failure and will stop your car dead with a loud bang and the belt snaps and the pistons slam into stuck open valves.

 Do not try and start your car if you suspect a broken timing belt as this will cause more damage to the engine.
 You will be quickly able to see if the timing belt is broken by taking off the engine rocker cover and inspecting the belt.

 A tow truck will be required and a qualified mechanic to repair or replace the engine.
 Many dollars will be required for this fix so always replace the timing belt according to the manufacturer’s service interval.
 Usually around 150,000 Km or 95,000 miles.

 The starter motor engages a spring-loaded sprocket to turn over the engine.
 They are very reliable but can fail due to age and abuse like constant stopping and starting.
 If you hear any of the following noises coming from the starter motor then it could have failed.

 - Buzzing Noise when trying to turn the engine over.

-- Loud Clicking similar to a flat battery but louder.
+- Loud Clicking is similar to a flat battery but louder.

 - Grinding Sound like metal on metal gears.

-- Whirring Noise is like a motor spinning without a load attached.
+- The whirring Noise is like a motor spinning without a load attached.

 Holding the start key over if the car won’t start is bad for the starter motor as it will heat up very fast.
 Only turn your car over for a few seconds at a time.
 Hundreds of amps are flowing through the starter motor and we don’t want to burn it out.